GuLinux/PlanetaryImager/README.md

 Supported Cameras
 -----------------

-Mainly ZWO ASI Cameras (my camera is an ASI178mm), v4l2 (including DMK and Celestron Skyris) and QHY
+Mainly ZWO ASI Cameras (my camera is an ASI178mm), v4l2 (including DMK and Celestron Skyris) and QHY (see footnotes)

 Requirements